peastman/sso/README.md

   - Marcato articulations use the mod wheel to set the overall volume and velocity to control the strength of the initial attack.
   - Short articulations use velocity to set the volume.

+Here are definitions of the most common articulations.

+**Sustain**: This produces long notes, often with a gentle attack.
+The sound continues as long as you hold the note down (or for non-looped versions, until the end of the sample is reached).

+**Marcato**: This is similar to sustain, but with an accented attack at the beginning.
+The strength of the attack can be controlled with key velocity (for performance instruments) or the mod wheel (for notation instruments).

+**Staccato**: Short, strongly accented notes.

+**Legato**: This is a monophonic articulation: the instrument can only play one note at a time.
+If you press a new note before releasing the previous one, it smoothly transitions between them with no break in the sound.
+On some instruments this is typically described as "slurred" rather than "legato", but for consistency all instruments use the same name for corresponding articulations.

+**Pizzicato**: The player plucks the string with their finger instead of using the bow.

+**Tremolo**: More precisely, this is an unmeasured tremolo.
+All the musicians in the section move their bows back and forth over the string as quickly as possible, not trying to synchronize with each other.
+The result is a pulsing, shimmering sound.

+**Harmonics**: More precisely, this is the playing technique known as "artificial harmonics".
+The player lightly touches their finger to a point one quarter of the way along the free part of the string.
+This suppresses many of the vibrational frequencies, leading to a note two octaves higher than written with a thin, ghostly sound.

 Technical Details
 -----------------